revert-finance/compoundor/README.md

-# Auto-Compounder
+# revert compoundor

-This repository contains the smart contracts for the revert Auto-Compounder.
+This repository contains the smart contracts for the revert compoundor.

+You can find detailled information in our [Gitbook Docs](https://app.gitbook.com/).

 ## Bug bounty

-This repository is subject to the Immunefi bug bounty program, which you can find here.
+This repository is subject to the Immunefi bug bounty program, which you can find [here](https://immunefi.com/projects/).

 ## Local deployment